 Rabbi Garland personally believes that Qiruv begins with working personally with individuals, and smaller communities connecting and reconnecting all with the teachings of Tora V'Ahava.

-Rabbi Garland and Rebbetzin Tiborah share three sons Gavriel, Benyamin, & Kitov.
+Rabbi Garland & Tiborah share three sons Gavriel, Benyamin, & Kitov.

 Being a teacher is perhaps the most rewarding of professions that exist.
 In my personal experience, I found that it opens doors to re-learn, re-explore and exchange some of life's most memorable moments while at the same time creating life-time bonds with your students.